ms-iot/content/en-US/Samples/WiFiConnector.md

 ### To summarize:

-* To enable WiFi device access, add the `wifiControl` DeviceCapability to the AppX manifest
+* To enable Wi-Fi device access, add the `wifiControl` DeviceCapability to the AppX manifest

 * In the code, first thing is to request access to WiFiAdapter methods using `WiFiAdapter.RequestAccessAsync()`